spf13/cobra/cobra/README.md

 cobra add create -p 'configCmd'
 ```

-`cobra add` supports all the same optional flags as `cobra init` does mentioned above.
+`cobra add` supports all the same optional flags as `cobra init` does (described above).

 You'll notice that this final command has a `-p` flag.
 This is used to assign a
 parent command to the newly added command.
 In this case, we want to assign the
 "create" command to the "config" command.
 All commands have a default parent of rootCmd if not specified.

-By default `cobra` will append `Cmd` to the name provided and uses this to name for the internal variable name.
+By default `cobra` will append `Cmd` to the name provided and uses this name for the internal variable name.
 When specifying a parent, be sure to match the variable name used in the code.

 *Note: Use camelCase (not snake_case/kebab-case) for command names.
 Otherwise, you will encounter errors.